bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 ## Description

-This Sprint Challenge is split into two separate parts: writing an algorithm to search a data structure and analyzing the performance of that algorithm.
+This Sprint Challenge is split into three parts:

+1. Writing an algorithm to search through a binary search tree
+2. Optimizing some inefficient code
+3. Analyzing time and space complexities from parts 1 and 2

 ### Minimum Viable Product